apache/trafficcontrol/blueprints/federations.redesign.md

 These buttons will open dialog boxes that will prompt the user to choose a Federation from which to copy Resolvers onto the Federation being edited, and to choose one or more Federations to which to copy the Federation being edited's Resolvers, respectively.
-Each dialog will have a checkbox to control whether the existing Resolvers should be wiped away before assigning new ones to the affected Federation(s).
 Sample Dialogs for each are shown below.

 ![Mock UI for Federation Copy Resolvers From dialog](img/federations.copy.from.dialog.png)

 ![Mock UI for Federation Clone Resolvers To dialog](img/federations.clone.to.dialog.png)

+(Note that these feature a "Replace Existing Resolvers?" checkbox, which has since been reconsidered and should not actually be included in the UI - instead the resolvers should *always* be overwritten)

 If desired, the markup used for these samples may be found in [Appendix A](#appendix-a).